 The retreat allowed me to just be, as it would be the first time I’d meet the other leaders and hear their talks.
 Being added just a few days before, allowed me to feel as if I was a retreatant, myself and hear many messages that resonated with me.
 It was almost as if God beat me over the head by making sure I took something away from every talk.
 Many talks built off of one another with common themes emerging that I needed to hear.

 “To know yourself is to love yourself.”

 It was a powerful message that radiated one of the first talks of the retreat and came full circle in the end.
 I suddenly realized I haven’t been loving or taking care of myself lately.
-I’ve been feeling so lost, as if my soul went missing in the night.
-I haven’t known myself, because I haven’t been loving myself through the pain.
-I’ve compartmentalized and because of that I woke up one day feeling like a stranger to myself.
+I’ve been feeling so lost as if my soul went missing in the night.
+I haven’t known myself because I haven’t been loving myself through the pain.
+I’ve compartmentalized and because of that, I woke up one day feeling like a stranger to myself.
 But this retreat brought the idea that it is okay to not to know yourself, but to be open to finding and creating yourself.

 “There is love behind every obstacle.”

 Love is complex and imperfect because we as humans are fallible.
-Any obstacle that comes into our life whether its centered around a relationship, or experience has love on the other side.
+Any obstacle that comes into our lives whether it’s centered around a relationship or experience has love on the other side.
 We face heartbreak because we love.
 We face grief because we care.
 We face adversity because we are different.
 We face loss because we belong.
 As much as love is complex, it is pure and it is the best thing we do.
 It’s behind every obstacle because love is in everything.
 It is what makes us persist even when we want to give up.
 When we fall in love, it does decide everything.

 “Wherever you are be all there.”